Glossary

 Headless order management

-A new suite of APIs that enable Digital River clients to customize their ecommerce solution.
-You can connect the commerce platform of your choice with our back-end order management, payments, and risk protection services.
+A new suite of APIs that enable Digital River clients to customize their eCommerce solution.
+You can connect the commerce platform of your choice with our backend order management, payments, and risk protection services.

 Importer of record